jdelaude/rho-aias/README.md

 > A client-side co-pilot for mindful human-AI interaction.

 Rho Aias is a browser extension that acts as a cognitive safety layer for interactions with Large Language Models.
-It is designed to detect and mitigate the formation of the **Autocatalytic Epistemic Loop (AEL)**, Known as AI Induced "Psychosis", a cybernetic feedback process where the sycophantic, frictionless nature of AI can amplify a user's nascent biases into a rigid, consensually-decoupled delusional framework.
-Rho Aias provides real-time diagnostics and context-aware tools to re-introduce healthy epistemic friction, empowering users to maintain cognitive sovereignty.
+It is designed to detect and mitigate the formation of the **Autocatalytic Epistemic Loop (AEL)**.
+Known as AI Induced "Psychosis", a cybernetic feedback process where the sycophantic, frictionless nature of AI can amplify a user's nascent biases into a rigid, consensually-decoupled delusional framework.
+Rho Aias provides real-time diagnostics and context-aware tools to re-introduce healthy friction, empowering users to maintain cognitive sovereignty.

 ---